 In the “SMTP servers you have already setup” section, click the “test” button.

 If setup correctly, you will see the following confirmation message: “Success!
 Please verify that your email server has properly forwarded our test message to your email address.”

 Check your inbox for a confirmation message.

-If you get a red error message, check that you are using the correct host name, username, password and/or port data.
+If you get an error message, check that you are using the correct host name, username, password and/or port data.